brandendupont-mcw/second-cms/src/documentation-pages/defendant_characteristics.md

 <br>

-The Denver DA's Office recognizes that while, most people are either male or female, some do not fit in to the categories of "male" or "female."
-However, current data collection processes to don account for such non-binary definitions.
+The Denver DA's Office recognizes that while most people are either male or female, some do not fit into these categories.
+Current data collection processes to don account for such non-binary definitions.
 We will encourage and work with our law enforcement partners and other criminal justice stakeholders to collect more inclusive data.

 <br>